How to Keep Birds From Nesting on the Porch

-Please note that I may earn a small commission from purchases made through product links in this article.
+I may earn a small commission from purchases made through product links on this website at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Perhaps the biggest reason is bird droppings, which can, in the long term, cause significant damage to your porch and surrounding area.
 Plus, bird droppings also don’t look and smell very good, and can carry diseases.

-All of the below measures are designed to make the porch to be perceived as a less attractive, or less safe, space for birds to nest.
+In this article, I will share ten practical tips to keep birds from settling or nesting on your porch.
+All of the below measures are designed to make the porch perceived as a less attractive, or less safe, space for birds to nest.

 1. Wind Chimes